Home » Dessert Recipes » Boston Cream Poke Cake (+Video)

 Put cake in fridge and allow to cool completely before adding the frosting (about 2 hours.)
 Remove the lid and foil covering from the tub of chocolate frosting.
 Pop it in the microwave for about 10-15 seconds.
 Stir with a spoon.
 It should still be thick but pourable – not bubbly hot.
 Pour chocolate frosting on top of pudding.

-pouring softened chocolate frosting on top of pudding layer of cake.
+pouring chocolate frosting on top of vanilla pudding on top of cake.

 Spread frosting to evenly cover cake.
 Start in the middle and gently spread to the sides.